We frequently run competitions in the club, to allow for a bit of friendly rivalry and provide the basis for a little leg-pulling.

 In the case of a draw a shoot off will happen with shot placement closest to the eye (the center of the number 5) winning.

-There will be 2 sighting shots at 100 only to simulate testing firing your gun before a days stalking.
+There will be 2 sighting shots at 100 permitted to simulate testing firing your gun before a days stalking.
 Scoring will be explained on the day.
-Any rifle, scoped etc, any calibre
+Any rifle, scoped etc., any calibre.
+Only two types of rest are allowed, again to simulate an actual days stalking, e.g one set of sticks and a bipod, or any combination of two types of rest.

 Stripper clips are allowed.